Sanctuary College Resolution

 DHS Guidance for Enforcement Actions in or Near Protected Areas (2021).

-In accordance with the directive of the Board of Directors, PCC staff will protect the confidentiality of student and staff information to the extent allowed under the law.
-At the same time, PCC staff must not obstruct ICE officers or interfere with the administration of law enforcement, when they are required to allow access under the law.
-The following procedures establish the steps that PCC staff will take if ICE agents enter a PCC campus or center.
+In accordance with the directive of the Board of Directors, PCC staff will protect the privacy of student and staff information to the extent allowed under the law and FERPA.
+At the same time, PCC staff must not obstruct federal immigration enforcement authorities, including ICE or other immigration officials or interfere with the administration of law enforcement, when they are required to allow access under the law.
+The following procedures establish the steps that PCC staff will take if any federal immigration enforcement authorities, including ICE enter a PCC campus or center.

-- Staff shall not informally share any information about a PCC student with an ICE agent, including the student’s name, contact information, or schedule.
-Providing student information without a warrant, a subpoena, or the student’s prior consent is a violation of FERPA and PCC policies.
+2. Staff shall not share any information about a PCC student with an ICE agent, including the student’s name, contact information, or schedule.
+Providing student information without a judicial order (warrant and/or a subpoena), or without the student’s prior consent is a violation of FERPA and PCC policies.
 All requests from ICE for student information must be handled through the Vice President of Student Affairs unless ICE asserts exigent circumstances as described in paragraph E.

-- If an ICE agent seeks student information from the Vice President of Student Affairs, staff in that office should ask the ICE agent to provide the agent’s credentials or badge and a subpoena that specifies the information or records that the ICE agent is seeking.
+3. If an ICE agent seeks student information from the Vice President of Student Affairs, staff in that office should attempt to verify the identities of federal immigration enforcement authorities by asking for the agent’s credentials or badge, ask about the purpose of the interaction, and ascertain whether a judicial order/warrant authorizes the federal officials to access the college and that it specifies the information or records that the ICE agent is seeking.
 A subpoena will provide a date by which records must be provided.
 Staff should respond to the subpoena in accordance with existing procedures, which are primarily managed through the Registrar’s Office.
 Staff should not share any student information or records that are not listed in the subpoena, nor should they share information without full review and decision by the Vice President of Student Affairs.

-- If an ICE agent enters a PCC campus or center with a warrant to conduct a search or seizure, staff shall request that the ICE agent contact the Vice President of Student Affairs.
-If the ICE agent refuses to do so and insists on immediate enforcement of the warrant, staff may ask to see the warrant but should allow the ICE agent to conduct the search or seizure.
-If the ICE agent does not have a warrant, staff shall make it clear that they do not consent to a search or seizure.
+4. If an ICE agent enters a PCC campus or center with a warrant to conduct a search or seizure, staff shall request that the ICE agent contact the Vice President of Student Affairs and Public Safety.
+The Vice President can be reached at t: 971-722-4621, e: vicky.lopezsanchez@pcc.edu, or at the office located on the Sylvania campus, College Center, room 233.
+Public safety can be reached at 971-722-4902 (non-emergency).
+If the ICE agent refuses to do so and insists on immediate enforcement of the warrant, staff may request to see the warrant and request to copy or photograph the order, but should allow the ICE agent to conduct the search or seizure.
+Absent a judicial order, exigent circumstances or an emergency, employees and agents of PCC shall give federal immigration enforcement authorities NO greater access to facilities operated by PCC than members of the general public.
+Staff shall make it clear that they do not consent to a search or seizure without authorized access by a judicial order.
 Again, staff should direct the ICE agent to the Vice President of Student Affairs.

 In addition to the directives above regarding ICE activity on campus, staff are directed as follows:

-- Staff, including campus security officers, may not inquire about a student’s immigration status, nor may staff maintain records that are evidence of a student’s immigration status.
+1. Staff, including Public Safety Officers, may not inquire about a student’s immigration status, nor may staff maintain records that are evidence of a student’s immigration status.
+Oregon law prohibits asking a person about their citizenship or immigration status information, “except as required by state or federal law, or as necessary to determine eligibility for a benefit a person is seeking.”
 Immigration status may be collected and maintained for international students and specific programs, where it is required for specific reasons.
 If there are other particular circumstances in which information about a student’s immigration status is relevant to specific PCC programs or services, staff must seek guidance from the Vice President of Student Affairs office before collecting the information.

-- ICE has the authority to seek PCC employment records in compliance with federal law.
+3. ICE has the authority to seek PCC employment records in compliance with federal law.
 ICE may issue a “Notice of Inspection,” which compels the production of I-9 forms and other employment records.
-A Notice of Inspection should immediately be sent to the People, Strategy, Equity and Culture department for response.
+A Notice of Inspection should immediately be sent to the People Strategy, Equity and Culture (PSEC) department for response.
 No staff member outside of Human Resources will release employment records unless specifically instructed to do so by Human Resources.